gaehlerm/SoftwareEngineering/README.md

 Just as with functions, Copilot can write classes from scratch as well.
 Here I wrote only the first half of the first line of the comments, the rest is a suggestion by copilot.

+// TODO well, this code is not really brilliant...
 ```py
 # wirte a class Person with attributes name and age
 # and a method get_name that returns the name